sonic-net/SONiC/doc/dualtor/active_active_hld.md

 1. Server should provide support for ToR to control traffic forwarding, and follow this control when dispensing traffic.
     * gRPC is introduced for this requirement.
     * Each ToR will have a well-known IP.
 Server NIC should dispatch gRPC replies towards these IPs to the corresponding uplinks.
+1. Server NIC should avoid sending traffic through unhealthy links when detecting a link state down.
 1. Server should replicate these northbound traffic to both ToRs:
     * Specified ICMP replies (for probing link health status)
     * ARP propagation